They said 'Travel often, getting lost will help you find yourself.'I believe that many people will agree with this statement.

 The rain started pouring before we left JT House.
 We hurried to our next destination which is the Bangkok Art and Cultural Center.
 It is located next to MBK.

 There was a architecture exhibition by the University student when we were there.
 Students from second year onwards get to display their models and also provide explaination to the public.
 I personally think that it is a very good platform for the student to express themselves.
 And everything is in English too.
+Besides that, they have a few conceptual and attractive shops and cafes.

 I found this interesting handmade necklace from one of the booth.
 If you are single, you will have one of those on your necklace.
 If you are in a relationship, you will have two.
 If you have two many, you will wear the bitch necklace like the one on your right hand side.
 Interesting huh?